She's in her bathroom, babe. She's always in her bathroom.

 A stranger in a bathroom.
 Paid to be there.
 Holding a product she received in a PR box last week.
 More trusted than your mother.
 More trusted than the friend who's actually seen your skin in real life.

-Now we've got what psychologists Donald Horton and Richard Wohl first termed parasocial relationships in 1956 — the one-sided bonds we form with people we've never met.3 We watch someone enough, we start to feel like we know them.
+Now we've got what psychologists Donald Horton and Richard Wohl first described as para-social interaction in 1956 -- the one-sided bonds we form with people we've never met.3 We watch someone enough, we start to feel like we know them.
 We care what they think.
 We take their advice.
 They have no idea we exist.
 The relationship feels real to us.
 It just isn't mutual.

-And the really elegant part — the part that makes me want to slow-clap — is something called the pratfall effect.
-Elliot Aronson's research from 1966 showed that small imperfections can make someone more likeable — more relatable, more human.4 So when she stumbles over a word, when her bathroom's a little messy, when she laughs at herself mid-sentence?
+And the really elegant part -- the part that makes me want to slow-clap -- is something called the pratfall effect.
+Elliot Aronson's research from 1966 showed that for people already perceived as competent, small imperfections can make them more likeable -- more relatable, more human.
+(For someone perceived as average, the same blunder had the opposite effect.)4 So when she stumbles over a word, when her bathroom's a little messy, when she laughs at herself mid-sentence?
 That's not a mistake.
 That's the technique.
 The flaw is a feature.

 Authenticity, it turns out, scales beautifully.